 Spring will be in full bloom come May.
 Even in the cooler north, temperatures are inching towards the realm of ‘warm.’
-Venice is around 17°C, Rome is about 21°C, while destinations on the Mediterranean Coast hover around 23°C.
+Venice is around 17°C, Rome in May is about 21°C, while destinations on the Mediterranean Coast hover around 23°C.

 Milan is wet during May; it gets around 70mm of rain during the month.

 Again, May will be a lovely time of year to visit historical sights, ruins like Pompeii, as well as interesting places like Alberobello (one of the best places to visit in Puglia, southern Italy), with its Trulli – strange, conical-roofed houses.
 It’s not scorching, but it’s pleasant.

 You may, if you’re brave, head to the beach.
 Hours of sunshine reach a daily average of 12, and the sea temperature is a not-freezing 19°C. Late May, we find, is one of the best times to visit Italy without the crowds!

 Weather in June in Italy

 June feels like spring when it first starts, but by the end of the month, it will definitely feel like summer.
 Temperatures follow a steady incline from 22°C to an average of 24°C (in Rome, at least).
 Even Milan hits highs of 28°C in late June, though it’s still rainy.

 Southern Italy and Sicily is where it really starts to heat up; in the evening, it barely drops below 18°C. You’ll also see around 13 hours of sunshine a day, which can’t be a bad thing when you’re on vacation.